krakenjs/zoid/README.md

 So the obvious choice is an iframe, or a popup.
 Iframes are great ways to sandbox off little bits of cross-domain functionality, where I want to put a component on your page, but I want it to be a black box and not let you have any access to it.
 But iframes aren't all that easy to use:

 - How should people pass down data?
-Should they programatically create an iframe and and pass params down in the url?
+Should they programatically create an iframe and pass params down in the url?
 - How should people get events back up?
 Should I send fire-and-forget post messages, and have them add listeners?
 - How do I deal with error cases when my component fails, or when messaging fails?
 - How do I create a nice, simple interface for my component that people can easily reason about?